utcs-scea/KernMLOps/README.md

 It is highly recommended to build this from scratch so that its python package can be pip installed to your local environment.
-By default system packages will only install it for the system python, which may complicate development.
+By default system packages will only install it for the system python, which may complicate development for user level package management.

 Building instructions are provided [here](https://github.com/iovisor/bcc/blob/master/INSTALL.md#source) for most major distributions.